SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mysql-opentelemetry.md

 ### Step 2: Configure integration

-In this step we will be configuring the yaml required for Mysql collection.
+In this step, you will configure the yaml required for MySQL collection.

-Below is the required input:
+Below are the required inputs:

-- **Endpoint** - enter the url of the server which needs to be monitored
+- **Endpoint**. enter the url of the server which needs to be monitored
-- **User Name** - enter the Mysql username.
+- **User Name**. enter the MySQL username.
-- **Error File log Path** - enter the path to the error log file for your mysql instance.
+- **Error File log Path**. enter the path to the error log file for your mysql instance.
-- **Slow Transaction file log path** - enter the path to the slow log file for your mysql instance.
+- **Slow Transaction file log path**. enter the path to the slow log file for your mysql instance.
 - **Tags** : `db.cluster.name`

 You can add any custom fields which you want to tag along with the data ingested in Sumo.

 Click on the **Download YAML File** button to get the yaml file.

-For linux platform - Click on **Download Environment Variables File** button to get the file with the password which is supposed to be set as environment variable.
+For Linux platform, click **Download Environment Variables File** to get the file with the password which is supposed to be set as environment variable.

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/MySql-OpenTelemetry/MySql-YAML.png')} alt="YAML" />

-### Step 3: Sending logs and metric to Sumo
+### Step 3: Sending logs and metrics to Sumo Logic

 {@import ../../../reuse/opentelemetry/send-logs-intro.md}